aruxn/openhtf/README.md

 ### Attachment
-Sometimes may want to capture additional data that is more complex or free-form than a measurement.
+Sometimes we may want to capture additional data that is more complex or free-form than a measurement.
 An _attachment_ can link arbitrary binary data to a test record, along with an optional MIME type.